-In order to be able to submit a 2021 Cost Report, 2021 Accountability, and 2022 Accountability Report, a preparer must attend the 2021 Cost Report Training Webinar.
+In order to be able to submit a 2023 Accountability Report, a preparer must attend the 2022 or 2023 Cost Report Training Webinar.
 Preparers without the proper training credit will not be able to access the STAIRS data entry application.